TaranVH/2nd-keyboard/README.md

 # 2nd-keyboard
 ALL of Taran's scripts - (not just for the 2nd keyboard.)

 I'm the main video editor for Linus Media Group.
-We put out 1 or more videos every day, so I had to learn how to work quickly, without sacrificing quality.
+We put out multiple videos every day, so I had to learn how to work quickly, without sacrificing quality.
 These AutoHotKey scripts speed up my workflow significantly.
 (Mostly for Premiere Pro and Explorer)

 I pioneered the use of a 2nd keyboard purely for macros, and later, the concept of "wrapping" keystrokes inside of other keystrokes, (ideally, the super-function keys (F13-F24)) as a means of massively multiplying the number of unique available keys.

 ------------

 Adding a 2nd, independent keyboard is remarkably difficult, as Windows has no native support for distinguishing between multiple keyboards.
 There are many possible solutions, which vary greatly in difficulty, functionality, stability, and price.
 Here's a spreadsheet that breaks it all down for you.
-My preferred solution might not be best for you:
+My preferred solution (QMK) might not be best for you:

 https://docs.google.com/spreadsheets/d/18e6-OlUzc_1wbGvm9zqMOwtC4oysm6C7XMU1bOf8Nrc/edit?usp=sharing